John King Davis (1884–1967)

 Awards and honours

 Davis was twice recipient of the King’s Polar Medal.
-In 1957, his contribution was honored by the Australian Antarctic Division, naming one of its Antarctic research stations, Davis.
+In 1957, his contribution was honoured by the Australian Antarctic Division, naming one of its Antarctic research stations, Davis.
 The Davis Sea was named in recognition of his incredible skill in negotiating the dangerous waters and ice around Antarctica.

 Davis’ Antarctic publications include: With the ‘Aurora’ in the Antarctic, 1911–1914 (1919) and High Latitude (1964).